SSWConsulting/SSW.Rules.Content/rules/explain-deleted-or-modified-appointments/rule.md

 * Changing the date or time:
 ::: greybox
-**Updated:** Moving to Thursday as Adam could not make it
+**Updated 30/03/2023:** Moving to Thursday as Adam could not make it
 :::

 * Adding someone as per [adding or removing someone from a conversation](/do-you-know-how-to-add-or-remove-someone-from-the-conversation):

 ::: greybox
-**Updated:** Adding Uly since he may want to know that we are working on TimePro this day
+**Updated 30/03/2023:** Adding Uly since he may want to know that we are working on TimePro this day
 :::

 * Changing the subject.
 Learn more on [when you should change a subject](/do-you-know-when-you-should-change-a-subject):
 ::: greybox
-**Updated:** Changed subject as we will be taking about Marketing first
+**Updated 30/03/2023:** Changed subject as we will be taking about Marketing first
 :::

 * Removing an appointment
 ::: greybox
-**Deleted:** Meeting has been cancelled
+**Deleted 30/03/2023:** Meeting has been cancelled
 :::

 * Let others know if you need to break a rule - You should also include a "Note:" in case you have reasons to break a rule.
 ::: greybox
-**Note:** Not sending leave as a full-day appointment to avoid time-zone issues with bookings
+**Note 30/03/2023:** Not sending leave as a full-day appointment to avoid time-zone issues with bookings
 :::

 If you need to update the same appointment a few times, a good approach is to add dates of change, so you track the updates as you add them.